Davidangga/student-portfolio-website/README.md

 # student-portfolio-website
-This website is about a simple website design for student portfolio This website use html, css and Js.
+This website is about a simple website design for student portfolio.
+This website use html, css and Js.